By Craig Dowley

 Maintaining an accurate inventory count is crucial to achieving warehouse productivity and quality.
 Inaccurate inventory counts lead to delayed orders, lost time looking for items, and customers.
 Staffing to support traditional methods of inventory audits has been difficult to sustain due to ongoing industry wide challenges in employees recruiting and retention.
 Additionally areas of the warehouse being counted are shut down till the process is complete, and in some extreme scenarios warehouses shut down for days to adequately audit their goods.
 Because of this, some 3PLs, warehouses and distribution centers take inventory once or twice a year.
 Many don’t cycle count at all and settle for suffering the consequences.

 Enter cycle counting.
-By definition, cycle counting is a sampling method that allows you to obtain an accurate picture of your physical stock by counting a subset of your inventory and doing it much more frequently than an annual, complete assessment.
+By definition, warehouse cycle counting is a sampling method that allows you to obtain an accurate picture of your physical stock by counting a subset of your inventory and doing it much more frequently than an annual, complete assessment.

 One of the most common cycle counting methods is the ABC technique.
 Divide your stock into three categories.
 The “A” products are the 20% of the items that account for 80% of your sales.
 “B” items account for 30% of the inventory and 15% of the sales.
 “C” items are everything else.
 Count the “A” items most often and “B” and “C” less frequently.

 Another approach is to choose a portion of your facility’s floor space and do a physical count of the items in that area.

 “Opportunity-based” cycle counting uses triggers like when an item is ordered to be put- away.
 Other triggers include when the quantity of an item goes below a certain threshold or when a product is “short-picked,” in which your company ships with fewer items than an order specifies.